johnbernardo2/johnbernardo2.github.io/essays/ReflectionIDPM.md

 These experiences taught me that even basic tasks can have unforeseen complexities.
 Going forward, I can better account for these factors when making estimates.

-## Was there any benefit for tracking the actual effort expended on the issues?
-If so, what benefits?
-If not, why not?
+## Benefits for tracking the actual effort expended on the issues?

 Since this project was entirely new to me, tracking actual effort didn’t drastically adjust my workflow.
 However, it provided valuable insights into how much time specific tasks required.
 For example, tasks like integrating Google Maps or generating test images revealed that non-coding tasks often took longer than expected.
 Tracking this time gave me a clearer picture of how to allocate my time in future projects and helped me understand the effort required for different types of work.

-## How did you track your actual effort?
-How accurate do you believe your tracking was?
+## How I tracked my actual effort

 I tracked my effort using an application called Pomofocus, which is based on the Pomodoro method.
 This tool allowed me to set a task, start a timer, and log each completed Pomodoro interval.
 I adjusted the default work period from 25 minutes to 40 minutes, followed by a 12-minute break, as I found this ratio more effective for maintaining focus and avoiding burnout.